Thanas-R/Thanas-Portfolio/README.md

 # Hello, I’m Thanas R

 I am a passionate learner who believes in growing a little every day.
-I'm genuinely interested in coding and problem-solving, and I enjoy turning complex challenges into simple, effective solutions.br>
+I'm genuinely interested in coding and problem-solving, and I enjoy turning complex challenges into simple, effective solutions.<br>

 While I take my work seriously, I also value creating a positive and cheerful environment.
 I believe a good laugh can go a long way in building strong, collaborative teams.<br>